 Researchers at the ETH Zurich have identified a previously unknown bacterial defense mechanism against the osmotic stress caused by changing salt concentrations.
 Using a newly developed metabolomics approach, the scientists discovered that quinones can increase the mechanical stability of the cytoplasmic membrane of E. coli.
 Their role in this defense mechanism represents a novel cellular function for quinones.

 This research was supported by SystemsX.ch RTD Project MetaNetX.

 Read the article published in Nature Chemical Biology »

 Researchers at ETH Zurich and the University of Zurich have succeeded in identifying various subtypes of schizophrenia using mathematical models.
 This paves the way for more accurate diagnosis and more targeted treatment.

-This work was supported by SystemsX.ch RTD Project LipidX.
+This work was supported by SystemsX.ch (RTD Project Neurochoice).

 Read the article published by ETH Zurich »

 Breakthrough Prize in Life Sciences awarded to Michael N. Hall